Updated: March 23, 2026

 What is Portugal's D2 Visa?

-NOTE: New changes to Portugal’s Nationality Laws have been proposed, where the residency requirement before requesting Portuguese nationality may increase from five to ten years (or seven years for CPLP nationals).
-This is currently a draft proposal and is not yet officially law.
-Read the latest updates through Global Citizen Solutions.
+Note: New changes to the Portuguese Nationality Law have been proposed, where the residency requirement before requesting Portuguese nationality may increase from five to ten years (or seven years for CPLP nationals).

 Portugal D2 Visa Pathways